About Us

 Future Plans

-At this time there is two Aeroclam bike saddle bag models [the P1 and P2] + Small, medium & large Lowers that swap out with each other in 10 seconds.
+At this time there is three Aeroclam bike saddle bag models [the P1, P2 & P3] + Small, medium & large Lowers that swap out with each other in 10 seconds.
 Cyckit intends to establish its presence in the market with more uniquely stylish “on bike” integrated storage accessories for cyclists who care precisely what they fit to their cycles.
 We have another eight Aeroclam related products in the pipeline so please subscribe to our newsletter to stay up to date.

 Contact: info@cyckit.co.nz